pollination/pollination-apps/pollination_apps/template/assets/{{cookiecutter.project_slug}}/README.md

 ```

-Make changes to your app in the `app.py` file in the "app".
+Make changes to your app in the `app.py` file inside the "app" folder.

 ## Run inside Docker image locally (Optional)